jseparovic/python-ws-dtc-client/README.md

 ### TODO
 Heaps.
 This just shows an example of login and retrieve account balance.
 It also responds to heartbeats.

-Checkout client.py for the main code and add logic to send and handle messages in on_message
+Checkout `client.py for the main code and add logic to send and handle messages in on_message

-The 'dtc' directory contains the generated code based on DTCProtocol.h.
+The `dtc` directory contains the generated code based on DTCProtocol.h.

 There are generated enums and message types to use in your code